-Picture of the Electrical Activity of the Heart during Ventricular Fibrillation.
+Picture of the Electrical Activity of the Heart during Ventricular Fibrillation (VFib)

-Enlargement of a normal ECG Strip showing PQRST Intervals in a normal heartbeat
+Enlargement of a normal ECG wave pattern showing PQRST Intervals in a normal heartbeat

-ECG Wave Pattern Strip for Atrial Ventricular Fibrillation
+ECG demonstrating wave pattern for Ventricular Fibrillation (VFib)

 Which Signs and Symptoms of AFib vs. VFib are Similar?

 - Both ventricular and atrial fibrillation may cause dizziness, nausea, shortness of breath, and chest pain.